spenriche/spenriche.github.io/_pages/about.md

 ---
 layout: page
+title: About  # This will be used for navigation
-title: Spencer Riche | About
+browser_title: Spencer Riche | About  # This will be used for the browser tab
 permalink: /about/
 includelink: true
 ---